borogk/cm-doom/README.md

 This fork allows playing back Cameraman profiles, but in dsda-doom engine instead of GZDoom.

-The main Cameraman runs as a mod for GZDoom.
+The main Cameraman is a mod for GZDoom.
 Its main component is an editor, that allows to interactively draw different paths for camera and to instantly try them out in-engine.

 That editor also allows saving **camera profiles** as separate files, to load and re-play them later.